 The Competition in Contracting Act (CICA) of 1984 (41 U.S.C.
 253) (FAR Subpart 6.1″Full and Open Competition”) is a public law enacted for the purpose of encouraging the competition for the award of all types of government contracts.
 The purpose was to increase the number of competitors and to increase savings through lower, more competitive pricing.

-Contracting Officers shall provide for Full and Open Competition through use of the competitive procedure or combination of competitive procedures that is best suited to the circumstances of the contract action.
+Contracting Officers shall provide for Full and Open Competition through the use of the competitive procedure or combination of competitive procedures that is best suited to the circumstances of the contract action.

 “The contracting officer must promote competition to the maximum extent practicable.”

 The competitive procedures are “sealed bidding” (formerly termed “formal advertising”) and “competitive proposals” (formerly termed “negotiating”).
 CICA requires that for all contract actions expected to exceed $25,000.00, the contracting agency must publish (synopsize) the proposed contracts in the Commerce Business Daily (CBD).
 Currently, these notices must be published at least fifteen (15) days before the issuance of a solicitation for bids.
 The agencies are also required to allow at least thirty (30) days response time between issuing the solicitation and receiving bids (sealed bidding) or proposals (competitive proposals) (FAR 5.203).
 The intent of the Act is to increase the number of bidders or proposers competing for government contracts by publicizing contracting opportunities.